target/row-types/README.md

 See Documentation at: https://hackage.haskell.org/package/CTRex/docs/Data-OpenRecords.html

-See Example.hs for an example
+See Examples.hs for an example